greenelab/connectivity-search-manuscript/manuscript.md

   Duplicate nodes are not permitted in paths.
 - **path score**:
   A metric of how meaningful the path is in describing the connectivity between the source and target node.
-  The score combines the magnitude of the metapath's p-value with the percent of the DWPC contributed by the path.
+  The score combines the magnitude of the metapath's p-value with the percentage of the DWPC contributed by the path.
 - **% of DWPC**
   The contribution of the path to the DWPC for its metapath.
   This metric compares the importance of all paths of the same metapath from the source node to the target node.